1974–75 Port Vale F.C. season: Third Division

-The season opened with two Bailey goals, though Vale would have to wait until their fourth match for a victory, at which point their coffers were boosted by £10,000 following Sammy Morgan's success at Aston Villa.
+The season opened with two Bailey goals in a 2–2 draw at Wrexham.
+Vale would have to wait until their fourth match for a victory, at which point their coffers were boosted by £10,000 following Sammy Morgan's success at Aston Villa.
+On 31 August, Bill Summerscales was sent off in a 3–0 loss at Grimsby Town.
+The first win of the season came the following week, as Gillingham were defeated by two goals to one in front of only 2,704 at Vale Park.
 In September, Sproson made a £10,000 bid for Keith Leonard that was rejected.
-Instead he brought in young left-back Garry Dulson on loan from Nottingham Forest, and later bought him permanently for £5,000, using another £5,400 Villa were forced to pay Vale after Morgan hit another target.
+Instead he brought in 20-year-old left-back Garry Dulson on loan from Nottingham Forest, and later bought him permanently for £5,000, using another £5,400 Villa were forced to pay Vale after Morgan hit another target.
+On 8 October, they managed a 0–0 draw away at Walsall and were accused of "spoiling tactics" as John Brodie was sent off for timewasting on 75 minutes.
+On 2 November, Sproson "liberally handed out cigars" following a 2–1 victory at Bournemouth.
+A week later, they produced "a sparkling display of open, attacking football" to recover a two-goal deficit and defeat Chesterfield by three goals to two.
+Sproson tried playing Keith Chadwick at centre-forward, which created more scoring opportunities as he was good in the air.

 The "Valiants" proved difficult to beat, and heading into Christmas they won six of their last nine league games.
-Their 4–0 win over Huddersfield Town lifted them into third place, though attendances were still below 4,000.
+Their 4–0 win over Huddersfield Town lifted them into third place, with reporter Chris Harper writing that "the real strength of the performance again emanated from midfield where (Tommy) McLaren, Bailey, Lacey and Horton reigned supreme", though attendances were still below 4,000.
+They only lost 1–0 at Preston North End the following week due to a hotly-disputed goal, with Tommy McLaren sent off for his violent protestations that the goal was offside.
 A 3–1 win over Southend United at Roots Hall then put the club into second spot, at which point Bob Mountford was sold to Rochdale for £2,000.
 A four-day holiday in Benidorm in the new year did not seem to help the Vale, as three straight defeats followed to drag them down the table.
-To halt the slide Sproson bought striker Derek Brownbill from Liverpool for £5,000.
-Two sendings off in a 3–1 defeat at Leeds Road – John Brodie also managed to break his leg in the challenge that earned him a red card – forced Sproson to defend his team after that took the Vale's red card tally to seven for the season.
-Nevertheless, a solid spell put Vale back into the promotion race by March, though their form dropped off again, and their hopes were crushed completely on 26 April with a 3–1 defeat at home to Gordon Lee's champions-elect Blackburn Rovers.
+To halt the slide Sproson bought "stocky and brave" striker Derek Brownbill from Liverpool for £5,000.

+On 3 March, Vale recorded a 1–0 home win over Charlton Athletic as Brownbill scored his first goal for the club, though Connaughton was particularly brave and impressive to earn his clean sheet.
+Five days later Vale had two sendings off in a 3–1 defeat to bottom club Huddersfield Town at Leeds Road – John Brodie also managed to break his leg in the challenge that earned him a red card – forced Sproson to defend his team after that took the Vale's red card tally to seven for the season.
+Chadwick was then lost to a knee injury, which required a crtilage operation.
+A 2–1 win over Preston North End at Vale Park on 29 March was opposition player-manager Bobby Charlton's last appearance in the Football League.
+A solid spell put Vale back into the promotion race by March, though their form dropped off again, and their hopes were crushed completely on 26 April with a 3–1 defeat at home to Gordon Lee's champions-elect Blackburn Rovers.